 ‘Where would I go?’ he asked.
 ‘I’m never gonna work for the Hand no more.
 She don’t like caravan guards who can’t guard if you get my meaning.’

-‘I get it well,’ Jarad said.
+‘I get it well,’ Jorad said.
 ‘What can you do?’

-‘Go find another one, and don’t leave it this time.
+‘Go find another one to work on, and don’t leave it this time.
 The grass isn’t greener, mate.’

 The guard took to his heels.
 Bos watched him go, scowling.
 ‘He’ll go running to somebody.’

-‘I don’t think so,’ Jarad said.
-‘I think he’s just got a large dose of wisdom and he might actually heed it.
+‘I don’t think so,’ Jorad said.
+‘He’s just got a large dose of wisdom and he might actually heed it.
 Alright lady, you got a tale to tell.’

 ‘I think you gentlemen should go first,’ Seusea said, grinning.
 ‘Your lives are probably more interesting than mine.’

-‘We freed you,’ Jarad said, matching her smile.
+‘We freed you,’ Jorad said, matching her smile.
 ‘You owe us.’

 ‘Didn’t think women were that dumb,’ Horoth commented.
 ‘I thought only men did that.’

-‘No, it doesn’t discriminate,’ Seusea answered.
-‘This wrong man is powerful civic leader of Fenstre.
-At the time he had another woman, a Dyne by the name of Gladei Townmure.
-Gladei didn’t appreciate the attention I gave Thenson and bailed me up once and made it clear that if I continued to pursue Thenson it’d go badly.
-Well, what happened then was complicated.
-Gladei made life difficult for herself as because she was a Dyne, the men who rule Fenstre weren’t happy about that.’
+‘No, the dumbness doesn’t discriminate,’ Seusea answered.
+‘This wrong man is a powerful civic leader of Myre.
+At the time he had another woman, a Dyne by the name of Gladei Merene.
+Gladei didn’t appreciate the attention I gave Thenson.
+It’s why I’m out here.
+Gladei had made life difficult for herself, as because she’s a Dyne, the men who rule Myre aren’t happy about that.’

 ‘Not as many as there are around here, no. In fact, they’re quite rare in our part of the world.
-Only now a few, and none were women.’
+Only a few, and none are women.’

-‘Explains why you’ve never heard of the Dyne.
-They’re women – only women can be Dyne – and they ascribe to what sages call the Field of Peace, but I can tell you if they believe in peace, I definitely don’t want to see war.
-They’re as bloody as any tyrant.
-Gladei not so much, she was more subtle with her sorceries and…well, as I said, it’s a complex thing what happened next.
-Fenstre got invaded – sort of – by a different kind of magician and things went to hell a bit.
-But Gladei disappeared, and out of Thenson’s life, though things between myself and Thenson aren’t what they could be.’
+‘Explains why you’ve never heard of them.
+They’re women – only women can be Dyne – and they ascribe to what sages call the Field of Frith, but I can tell you if they believe in frith, I definitely don’t want to see war.
+They’re as bloody as any island satrap.
+Gladei not so much, she was more subtle with her sorcery and…well, as I said, it’s a complex thing what happened next.
+Myre got invaded – sort of – by a different kind of magician and things went to hell for a while.
+Gladei disappeared from the world, and out of Thenson’s life, which gave me a blessed opening.
+Alas, matters between myself and Thenson aren’t what they could be.’

 ‘It’s because you’re ugly,’ Quoone put in.